This post may contain affiliate links. Please read my disclosure.

 - I like a dark pastry, but if it is getting too dark for your liking, cover with aluminum foil.

 If you’ve tried this puff pastry turkey pot pie or any other recipe on Chisel & Fork, please let me know how it turned out in the comments below!
-You can also follow me on Facebook, Instagram, Pinterest and YouTube to see more tasty meals and anything else I'm up to.
+And if you are craving another savory pie, try this chicken and ham pie or corned beef pie.
+You can also follow me on Facebook, Instagram, TikTok, Pinterest and YouTube to see more tasty meals and anything else I'm up to.

 Puff Pastry Turkey Pot Pie